vegaprotocol/specs/protocol/0080-SPOT-product_builtin_spot.md

 Note: 1. this may later be applied universally to all products.
 2. this "fee distribution epoch" is unrelated to blockchain staking and delegation epochs.

-## 6. Trading
+## 7. Trading

-Both buy and sell orders on a `Spot` market define an amount of the `base_asset` to buy or sell at a given price of the `quote_asset`.
+Both buy and sell orders on a `Spot` market define a size (amount of the `base_asset`) to buy or sell at a given price (amount of the `quote_asset`).
+An orders "value for fee purposes" is always expressed in the `quote_asset`.

+### Sell Orders:

-When placing an order, the party should have a sufficient amount of the `quote` asset (for "buy" orders) or `base` asset (for "sell" orders) in the general accounts for the respective assets to cover the value of the order.
+For a "sell" order to be considered valid, the party must have a sufficient amount of the `base_asset` in the relevant `general_account` to fulfil the size of the order.
+There is no need to consider trading fees when determining if a "sell" order is valid.

-For buy orders the party will also need a sufficient amount of the `quote_asset` to cover any fees incurred as if the order was to trade instantly.
+If a "sell" order does not trade immediately (or only trades in part), an amount of the `base_asset` to cover the remaining size of the order should be transferred to a `holding_account` for the `base_asset`.
+If the order is cancelled or the size is reduced through an order amendment, funds should be released from the `holding_account` and returned to the `general_account`.

-For sell orders, there is no need for the party to have any `quote_asset` as the fees will be subtracted from the resulting `quote_asset` amount due to the party as a a result from the trade.
+If a "sell" order incurs fees through trading (i.e. is the aggressor or trades in an auction), the necessary amount of the `quote_asset` to cover the fees incurred will be deducted from the amount of the `quote_asset` due to the party as a result of the sell of the `base_asset`.

+### Buy Orders:

+For a "buy" order to be considered valid, the party will need a sufficient amount of the `quote_asset` in the `general_account` to cover both the value of the trade as well as any possible fees incurred.

-If the order does not immediately trade (or only trades in part) then the party will have to transfer the amount of the `quote` asset (for "buy" orders) or the `base` asset (for "sell" orders) required to cover the value of the outstanding order as well as possible fees to a `holding` accounts for the market.
+If a "buy" order does not trade immediately (or only trades in part), the necessary amount of the `quote_asset` to cover the remaining size of the order, as well as any possible fees, should be transferred to a `holding_account` for the `quote_asset`.
+If the order is cancelled or the size is reduced through an order amendment, funds should be released from the `holding_account` and returned to the `general_account`.

-When an order is fulfilled or cancelled any remaining funds in the `holding` account (after the trade has been executed) can be returned to to the parties `general` account.
+As limit orders will only incur fees if they trade in an auction - for GFN orders, the possible fees are `"0"`, and for all other existing TIF options, the possible fees are calculated as if the order was to trade in full during an auction at the price of the order (this gives the maximum possible fee).

-## 7. Auctions
+## 8. Auctions

 As there is no margin or leverage when dealing with `Spot` products, there is no need for the supplied liquidity to exceed a threshold to exit an auction.
 There is therefore no need for liquidity auctions.

 Price-monitoring auctions are still required and should be implemented following the [price-monitoring](./0032-PRIM-price_monitoring.md) spec.

-## 8. Acceptance Criteria
+## 9. Acceptance Criteria

 1. Create a `Spot` for any `quote_asset` / `base_asset` pair that are configured in Vega (<a name="0080-COSMICELEVATOR-001" href="#0080-COSMICELEVATOR-001">0080-COSMICELEVATOR-001</a>)
 1. It is not possible to change the `quote_asset` via governance (<a name="0080-COSMICELEVATOR-002" href="#0080-COSMICELEVATOR-002">0080-COSMICELEVATOR-002</a>)